Global Latin/o Americas

 313 pp. 6 x 9

-This new series focuses on the Latino experience in its totality as set within a global dimension.
-The series will showcase the variety and vitality of the presence and significant influence of Latinos in the shaping of the culture, history, politics and policies, and language of the Americas—and beyond.
+This series focuses on the Latino experience in its totality as set within a global dimension.
+The series showcases the variety and vitality of the presence and significant influence of Latinos in the shaping of the culture, history, politics and policies, and language of the Americas—and beyond.
 We welcome scholarship regarding the arts, literature, philosophy, popular culture, history, politics, law, and language studies, among others.
-Books in the series will draw from scholars from around the world.

 About the Series Editors